 4. Only Watching Follower Count

-Fix: Focus on quality, look at clicks, shares, and comments.
+Fix: Focus on meaningful metrics like clicks, shares, and comments.

 5. Skipping Analytics